KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/smart-chain-customizations.md

 ## ac_reward

 ::: warning
-Komodo recommends that this parameter be included on all asset chains.
+Komodo recommends that this parameter be included on all Smart Chains.
 Please see below for additional notes.
 :::

 This is the block reward for each mined block, given in satoshis.

 If both `ac_reward` and `ac_staked` are not set, the default block reward will be `10000` satoshis and blocks will be on-demand after block 127 (a new block will not be mined unless there is a transaction in the mempool).

-Komodo recommends that `ac_reward` be included in all asset chains.
-This prevents the asset chain from becoming an on-demand blockchain, and therefore this increases the asset chain's security.
+Komodo recommends that `ac_reward` be included in all Smart Chains.
+This prevents the Smart Chain from becoming an on-demand blockchain, and therefore this increases the Smart Chain's security.

-To make an asset chain that has no block reward and is not on-demand, include the parameters: `-ac_reward=1 -ac_end=1`.
-The asset chain's first block will reward only the `-ac_supply` value, after which the `ac_reward` value will be `0`.
+To make an Smart Chain that has no block reward and is not on-demand, include the parameters: `-ac_reward=1 -ac_end=1`.
+The Smart Chain's first block will reward only the `-ac_supply` value, after which the `ac_reward` value will be `0`.

 #### :pushpin: Examples: